soham-amburle/JPMorgan-DA-and-Dashboards/README.md

 - Strategic recommendations
 - Key findings

-This PPT acts as the **final storytelling layer** for executives and leadership.
+This document acts as the **final storytelling layer** for executives and leadership.

 ---